emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 from paho.mqtt import client as mqtt_client
 ```

-## Connect to the MQTT server
+## Connection

-Please find the host and port information in the Deployment Overview.
+>Please find the relevant address and port information in the [Deployment Overview](../deployments/view_deployment.md) of the Console.
+Please note that if it is the basic edition, the port is not 1883 or 8883, please confirm the port.

 ### Connection Settings